What Constitutes a Gun Crime in Washington, D.C. & Maryland?

 Lotze Mosley’s Washington, D.C.
 Gun Crime Attorneys Experience

-Our Washington DC gun crime attorneys has tried hundreds of cases involving gun possession and/or use in D.C.
+Our Washington DC gun crime attorneys have tried hundreds of cases involving gun possession and/or use in D.C.
 Superior Court, D.C.
 District Court, and Maryland State Court.
 Many of these criminal defense cases have ended in acquittals.
 Others have resulted in successful plea negotiations where our clients received reduced sentences.
 Call our Washington DC criminal defense lawyer today for help with your gun crime accusation (202) 393-0535.